day8/re-frame/docs/EPs/005-StateMachines.md

 Many **low level** aspects of SPAs are best modelled explicitly as FSM too.
-The simple act of GETing from a server involves various states, including waiting, and failed, and timedout, and retrying and succeeded.
+The simple act of GETing from a server involves various states, including waiting, and failed, and timed-out, and retrying and succeeded.

 BUT you need the power of a fully expressive state machine.
 You need orthogonal state, guards, hierarchical state, history, etc.